gnarg/skeves/README.markdown

 Overview
 --------

-Tells you what's in your current skill queue and when it will run out.
+Tells you what's in your current Eve Online skill queue and when it will run out.

 Requirements
 ------------